cwieder/PathIntegrate/README.md

 Full documentation and function reference for PathIntegrate can be found via our [ReadTheDocs page](https://cwieder.github.io/PathIntegrate/)

 ## Citing PathIntegrate
-If you use PathIntegrate in your research, please cite our paper:
+If you use PathIntegrate in your research, please consider citing our paper:
 ```bibtex
 PathIntegrate: Multivariate modelling approaches for pathway-based multi-omics data integration